nikolaeff80/GB_Learn_Chat/README.md

 # GB_Learn_Chat
-Network chat development in the learning process in Geek University Python-dev
+Network chat development in the learning process in Geek University Python-dev.

+Used by PyQt, cryptodomex

 LAUNCHER.PY